coderextreme/lircom/README.md

 # lircom
 Language Independent Relay Communications

-For a grand tour, edit configure, and run all.sh
+For a grand tour, edit the configuration in env.sh, and run all.sh

 But first, do